Love Minus Zero/No Limit: Cover versions

 The song was covered several times in 1965, including a version by the Turtles on their album It Ain't Me Babe and a version by the Walker Brothers on their album Take It Easy with The Walker Brothers.
 Los Angeles band the Leaves covered the song on their 1966 album Hey Joe and Joan Baez included it on her 1968 album of Dylan covers, Any Day Now.
 Billboard described Baez's version as being "performed to perfection" and "one of her most commercial efforts to date".
 A version by singer/songwriter Turley Richards became a minor hit in 1970 (US number 84) and Australian number 96.

 It was also covered in 1993 by Judy Collins on Judy Collins Sings Dylan...
 Just Like a Woman.
 Eric Clapton covered the song during Bob Dylan's 30th Anniversary Concert Celebration.
-Other musicians who have covered the song include Fleetwood Mac, Rod Stewart, Jackson Browne, Ricky Nelson, Buck Owens, Slaughter Beach, Dog, Doug Sahm, Bridget St. John, Eliza Gilkyson, Leon Russell, Les Fradkin, Willie Nile and Baby Gramps.
+Other musicians who have covered the song include Fleetwood Mac, Rod Stewart, Jackson Browne, Ricky Nelson, Buck Owens, Slaughter Beach, Dog, Doug Sahm, Bridget St. John, Eliza Gilkyson, Leon Russell, Les Fradkin, Willie Nile and Baby Gramps, Carolyn Hester.